Ramadan, fasting and Comrades – Nabila Mulla’s one on one coaching call

 NABILA MULLA: Okay, cool.
 Just a follow up question to that, I know you spoke about it a bit, but maybe closer to the time if we could get your dietitian I don't know, I can't remember what's her name, the nutrition specialist?

-BRAD BROWN: Nikki.
+BRAD BROWN: Nicki.

 NABILA MULLA: To maybe tell us what we should be eating in the evenings.
 Because I mean, that's primarily, that's your meal that's supposed to take you through the day.
 So I'm not a very good breakfast eater.
 So I normally would just have like a slice of toast, but that's not going to be enough to keep me going if I'm going to be running.
 And maybe if she can recommend like must I do a protein shake rather in the mornings or something like that.

-LINDSEY PARRY: There are some very good suggestions in that webinar that went live now but also jump into the forum and post that as a question, Nikki will definitely get back to you.
+LINDSEY PARRY: There are some very good suggestions in that webinar that went live now but also jump into the forum and post that as a question, Nicki will definitely get back to you.

 NABILA MULLA: Great…